Lingua ignota: History

 The purpose of Lingua ignota is unknown, and it is not known who, besides its creator, was familiar with it.
 In the 19th century some believed that Hildegard intended her language to be an ideal, universal language.
 However, in the 21st century it is assumed that Lingua ignota was devised as a secret language; like Hildegard's "unheard music", she would have attributed it to divine inspiration.
 To the extent that the language was constructed by Hildegard, it may be considered one of the earliest known constructed languages.

 In a letter to Hildegard, her friend and provost Wolmarus, fearing that Hildegard would soon die, asks ubi tunc vox inauditae melodiae? et vox inauditae linguae?
 (Descemet, p.
 346; "where, then, the voice of the unheard melody?
 And the voice of the unheard language?"), suggesting that the existence of Hildegard's language was known, but there were no initiates who would have preserved its knowledge after her death.

 Sample text

 The only extant text in the language is the following short passage:

-These two sentences are written mostly in Latin with five key words in Lingua ignota; as only one of these is unambiguously found in the glossary (loifol, "people"), it is clear that the vocabulary was larger than 1011 words.
+These two sentences are written mostly in Latin with five key words in Lingua ignota; as only one of these is unambiguously found in the glossary (loifol, "people", a likely portmanteau from German "Leute" and "Volk"), it is clear that the vocabulary was larger than 1011 words.
 (Higley 2007 finds probable correspondences for two other words.)